Skip to content

 • Fail-fast: If commit_result.json is missing when the xprompt post-steps run, the workflow fails explicitly rather than silently retrying.
 The finalizer and commit skills are the sanctioned path to commit creation.

-• Single responsibility: CommitWorkflow owns all orchestration (precommit, beads, plans, VCS dispatch, tracking).
+• Single responsibility: CommitWorkflow owns all orchestration (commit hooks, beads, plans, VCS dispatch, tracking).
 XPrompt steps only read and report results.

 • Proper proposal semantics: Proposals save diffs and clean the workspace without creating commits.
 Bead lifecycle and plan handling are skipped because proposals don't represent landed changes.